Police Complaints Authority (India): History

 The Police Complaints Authority were to be established at the state and district levels following the judgement by the 2006 Supreme Court of India, in the Prakash Singh and Ors. v.
 Union of India and Ors.
 AIR 2006 SCC 1 Case, in response to the huge volume of complaints against the police and the endemic lack of accountability.

 State Police Complaints Authority

 State Police Complaints Authority makes recommendations to government for taking disciplinary action against erring police officers.

+Elected members of PCA will be seated at their respective posts by Thursday 29 August in their respective District Council hall.
+Programs have been fixed by Aayog Commissions of India and posts will be given in presence of District Higher Officials.

-Assam Police Accountability Commission
+Assam Police Accountability Commissioner

 BP Katakey is the Chairperson of this Assam Police Accountability Commission.
 In 2018, there were 288 public complaints on various counts against police personnel from across Assam including 143 of alleged police inaction or negligence.

 Chandigarh Police Complaints Authority

 In February 2020, inspector Baljeet Singh, former SHO of Mauli Jagran station was appointed as the in-charge of the Police Complaints Authority (PCA) in Chandigarh.
 There is also UT vigilance department in Chandigarh.